 About Douglas Farah

-Douglas Farah is the president of IBI Consultants and a Senior Fellow at the International Assessment and Strategy Center.
+Douglas Farah is the president of IBI Consultants and a Senior Visiting Fellow at National Defense University's Center for Complex Operations.
 He is a national security consultant and analyst.
 In 2004 he worked for nine months with the Consortium for the Study of Intelligence, studying armed groups and intelligence reform.
 For the two decades before that, he was a foreign correspondent and investigative reporter for the Washington Post and other publications, covering Latin America and West Africa.

 Born to missionary parents on July 22, 1957, he moved to the Amazon basin in Bolivia when he was 18 months old.
 When he was 7 years old his family moved to the capital of La Paz.
 Following his graduation from the American Cooperative School in December 1974, he spent several years working in rural development and traveling around Latin America and Europe.